johnbillion/wp-crontrol/readme.txt

 = What's the use of adding new cron schedules? =

 Cron schedules are used by WordPress and WordPress plugins to allow you to schedule commands to be executed at regular intervals.
 Intervals must be provided by the WordPress core or a plugin in order to be used.
 An example of a plugin that uses these schedules is [WordPress Database Backup](http://www.ilfilosofo.com/blog/wp-db-backup/).
 Out of the box, only daily and hourly backups are supported.
-In order to do a weekly backup, a weekly cron schedule must be entered into WP-Crontrol first and then the backup plugin can take advantage of it as an interval.
+In order to do a weekly backup, a weekly cron schedule must be entered into WP Crontrol first and then the backup plugin can take advantage of it as an interval.

 = How do I create a new PHP cron entry? =